 It’s strange.
 I just used half of the parts for these tracks, but there are not enough parts.
 Even though it’s British Sherman, it’s M4A4 so I think it’s almost enough, but is it wrong?
 This is the biggest problem since I have connected the tracks with a lot of effort.

 I thought it would stretch by pulling a little strongly, but this gap was impossible.
-The lower part was connected with an attached belt type track belt.
+The lower part was connected with an attached belt-type track belt.
 In that case, I might not need to use the AFV Club tracks.
 I bought it 10 years ago, so I just wanted to use it.
 If you look closely, the side where the track connected parts are more precise than the belt type.
 I’m a little tired to think that I’m going to do the same thing again on the right side.

 When I assemble it, there are only 60 Duckbill units on each side, so isn’t it enough?
 What should I do with this?
 I wonder if it’s okay to attach it to every few pieces like a German tank’s Winterketten.

-I remember that when I assembled a Tamiya Sherman long time ago, the assembly was completed very quickly.
+I remember that when I assembled a Tamiya Sherman a long time ago, the assembly was completed very quickly.
 This Aasca kit is not difficult to assemble.
 However, the selection of parts is complicated because of the large number of parts and the paint pattern.
 But that is the interesting part of the modeling.
 This time, I had a little trouble using the T-48 Track link of AFV Club.

 British Sherman tank has been completed.
 There are various types of Sherman tanks from M4 to M4A6.
 This time, it is an M4A4 type tank.
 The total production of shamans is said to be about 40,000 tanks, and this type was produced about 7,500 tanks.

-I was surprised that the Shermans used by the British Army also had big star marks on the left, right and top like the US Army.
+I was surprised that the Shermans used by the British Army also had big star marks on the left, right, and top like the US Army.
 Was it given by Lend-Lease Acts, so it had a star mark before it crossed the ocean?
 But I think this is better because it creates the atmosphere of the allied forces.

 The M4A4 Sherman is equipped with Chrysler’s large gasoline engine, which extends the body length from other types.
 The maintenance was complicated and it was not formally introduced in the US Army.
 They gave tanks, which were difficult for the U.S. to use, to Britain as provided weapons.
-After all, it cannot be helped because the military buildup of one’s own country is the first priority.
+After all, it cannot be helped because the military buildup of one’s own country is the priority.

 The 75 mm gun was pretty powerful, but it’s not nearly as powerful as the 17 pounds Firefly we’ll see later.
 When armor-piercing bullets were used, it was possible to penetrate 76 mm thick armor at a distance of 1,000 m.
 I think its firepower is higher than German tank type-III and short barrel tank type-IV, but as of 1944, its firepower is insufficient.